 The GTE fellows are teacher educators who represent a diverse range of expertise.
 They work in private teaching colleges as well as large public research institutions across the country.
 The GTE Mentors are experts in teacher education and global learning and each has been working throughout this academic year to support the revision of his/her Fellow’s course.

-Over the Fall 2018 and Spring 2019 semester, each Fellow will redesign a course for teacher candidates that incorporates global learning outcomes supported by a deeper understanding of global competence, assessments, technology, and pedagogical practices.
+Over the Fall and Spring semester, each fellow will redesign a course for teacher candidates that incorporates global learning outcomes supported by a deeper understanding of global competence, assessments, technology, and pedagogical practices.
 Fellows have been tasked with creating complementary resources, a module and video case.
 Materials will be made available to future teacher educators and teacher candidates.

 GTE Fellows are:

 - Engaged with a full time teaching load during the academic year which includes at least two teacher education courses in an initial teacher preparation program;